xprees/unity-event-logging/README.md

 The package will automatically define the script define symbol `XPREES_EVENT_LOGGING` in the project settings.
 This is used to enable the event logging functionality in your project and compatibility with other packages using event-logging capabilities.

+## Quick Start

+For a quick start, you can use the `EventLogManager` sample, that will give you a head start on how to log events in your project.
+Import the sample via the Package Manager UI by selecting the package and clicking on the _Import Sample_ button.
+Then you can use the `EventLogManager` component in your scene or just copy the script to your project and adjust to your need!